about us

 I’ve heard all the homeownership units are of a leasehold tenure?

 Most of CCH’s Vital Homes properties are acquired by purchasers under a leasehold tenure, coupled with a restrictive covenant and option agreement.
-Vital Homes owners acquire a leasehold interest which defines the interests, roles and responsibilities of all parties.
-There is a landlord or owner of the land (CCH) and a tenant or leaseholder of the building and its improvements (homeowner).
-Some units are Fee Simple Titles bound by a restrictive covenant and option agreement in CCH’s favour.
+Vital Homes owners either acquire a 100 year total leasehold interest with new builds or assume the remaining leasehold which defines the interests, roles and responsibilities of all parties.
 With respect to these properties, CCH holds a Restrictive Covenant and Option Agreement on Title; these legal instruments are registered with the homeowner’s agreement as a condition of purchase.

 What limitations are put on Vital Homes owners?